-Particularly, it introduces a ground-breaking new Real-Time Distributed Software Development methodology, which removes the biggest roadblock faced by software developers when considering using freelancer programmers.
+In particular, it introduces a ground-breaking new Real-Time Distributed Software Development methodology, which removes the biggest roadblock faced by software developers when considering using freelancer programmers.

 At the end of the two weeks, Neil delivered.
 I communicated back to him for a small issue.
 He fixed it in the same day.
 After that I never contacted him again.
-Customers were impressed with the sexiness of that ECG graphing component.
+Customers were impressed with the polish of that ECG graphing component.
 I wrote Neil a five-star review on Upwork.

 There are some challenges and concerns which prevent software managers from harnessing the benefit of freelancers:

-Communications is one of the critical factors that decides the success or failure of a large project.
+Communications is one of the critical factors that decide the success or failure of a large project.
 The freelancers may be thousands of miles apart who have never met each other.
 They cannot go into a meeting room and sort out issues on a whiteboard.

 A large software project is usually made up of many components.
 For the project to compile on the freelancer's PC, he has to have all the components.
 Giving all of your intellectual properties to someone in a different jurisdiction is a great and often unbearable risk.